ibexa/documentation-user/docs/pim/work_with_product_variants.md

 You can set up product availability separately for each product variant.

 You can also set up prices per product variant.
-The prices will override prices set for the main product.
+This new prices overrides prices set for the main product.
 If you do not define a price for a variant, the price of the main product is used.